timescale/docs.timescale.com-content/api.md

 | `node_created`      | Was the data node created locally                 |
 | `database_created`  | Was the database created on the remote data node  |
 | `extension_created` | Was the extension created on the remote data node |

+#### Errors

+An error will be given if:
+* The function is executed inside a transaction.
+* The function is executed in a database that is already a data node.
+* The data node already exists and `if_not_exists` is `FALSE`.
+* The port number is not valid for use as a port number.
+* If `boostrap` is `FALSE` and the database was not previously bootstrapped.

 #### Sample usage [](add_data_node-examples)